LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Yes.
 If your home was built before 1978:

 For your child:

 Yes.
-If you are working in a potentially harmful environment with exposure to lead dust or fumes:
+If you are working in a job with potential exposure to lead dust or fumes:

 Sources Used in Current Review